eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   currently an active area of statistical research.
 Since it's such a nascent field, most resources on it are very theoretical and academic in nature.

-- Chapters 9 and 10 (_Mixture Models and EM_, and _Approximate Inference_) in
-  Bishop's _Pattern Recognition and Machine Learning_ is an excellent, if mathematically-intensive resource.
+- Chapter 10 (on approximate inference) in Bishop's _Pattern Recognition and Machine Learning_ is an excellent, if mathematically-intensive, resource.

 - [This
   tutorial](https://www.cs.princeton.edu/courses/archive/fall11/cos597C/lectures/variational-inference-i.pdf)
-  by David Blei is also excellent.
+  by David Blei is also great.

 ## Model Formulation